 Who aggravates every fiber of your being?
 Come on, you know someone in your life – past or present – you have wanted to throw from a moving train in one of your most angry moments!

 Perhaps it isn’t your mother (like Danny Devito in Throw Mama from the Train); you love your mother.
 How about Uncle Bill?
 Uncle Bill makes you dread holidays!
 Every.
 Single.
 Blessed.
 One.
-He hates holidays, and in short order, makes you hate them too.
-He also hates your new living room set, your cheesecake; thinks you’ve put on too much weight, and wants to borrow another $200.
+He hates holidays and, in short order, makes you hate them too.
+He also hates your new living room set, your cheesecake, thinks you’ve put on too much weight, and wants to borrow another $200.

 How about that annoying and relentless neighbor who causes you to lock your doors and pull your shades when you see her coming?
 Sometimes she catches you off-guard and holds you hostage in your own yard as she rants incessantly about absolutely nothing!
-Oh yeah, and she thinks your new birdbath is tacky (she might be right though).
+Oh yeah, and she thinks your new birdbath is tacky (she might be right about that).

-It’s really not the dog’s fault, or Uncle Bill’s fault, or your neighbor’s fault.
+It’s really not the dog’s fault, Uncle Bill’s fault, or your neighbor’s fault.
 It’s your fault because you choose to allow others to control you.
 Don’t think they’re doing that?
 When you allow another person to upset you, for whatever reason, they are controlling you.
 How do you like being controlled?
 If you’re like me, you pride yourself on being the one in control and refuse to believe anyone could have that kind of power over you.

 NEWS FLASH: When we cling tenuously to control or give it up to another that is the prescription for misery.